space-apes/codeBowl/codeBowl.md

 <i> Blue player successfully attacks red player.
 Unlucky red player is injured and removed from this game.</i>

 ### Movement:
-Players can move multiple tiles on their action up to the number of their movement stat.
-Each step is a transition to an adjacent tile on the board.
-When players attempt to move near opponent players, they may be tripped triggering their knockdown and injury.
-When a player with 0 Agility moves OUT OF a tile adjacent to an enemy, there is a 60% chance the move will be successful and 40% chance they are tripped.
-Every point of agility the player moving has increases chances of success by 10%.
+Players can move less than or equal to 5 tiles.
+Each step is a transition to an adjacent tile on the board in any direction.
+When players attempt to move OUT OF tiles adjacent to an enemy, they may be tripped triggering their knockdown and injury.

 ![Blue Player safe move](images/codeBowlSuccessfulMove.png)
 <br>